What is Happipad?

-Hosts set the rules of their house and terms of the shared living arrangement.
+Hosts set the rules of their house and terms of the companion housing arrangement.
 This includes quiet time, cleaning schedules, rules for visitors, personal spaces, and anything that is important to you.
 The house rules are set when you list your room.

 What happens if we don’t get along?